 Ruth is a fourth-year PhD student.

 "Being part of the DTP PhD scheme at Nottingham has created lots of opportunities to be in contact with other microbiology PhD students.
 The DTP management promotes contact between over a hundred PhD students in different year groups within the whole of biological sciences.
-This new system provides peer support throughout the PhD process and gives me the opportunity to engage with PhD students with a microbiology backgroubnd, and promote the Society."
+This new system provides peer support throughout the PhD process and gives me the opportunity to engage with PhD students with a microbiology background, and promote the Society."

 Colman O'Cathail (University of Nottingham, UK)